Stop Dog Peeing in the House With Pack Behavior Study Tips

 Therefore, if you have your own pack of dogs, it would be a really good idea to keep a close eye on what they do inside the house—especially your alpha males and females.
 Knowing what to look out for will go a long way towards helping you stop dog peeing in the house.

-Using our Barkitwear® P-Suit® dog diapers can help with figuring out which one of your dogs is doing most of the marking—click here for some ways you can use our belly shirts in your training program to weed out which one of your dogs are peeing in the house.
+Our P-Suit® dog diapers can help you discover the dogs who are doing most of the marking—Learn some ways you can use our dog diapers in your training program to weed out which one of your dogs are peeing in the house.